The Fall of Fujimori

 The Fall of Fujimori is a 2005 documentary film about Peruvian President Alberto Fujimori, who fled the country for Japan in 2000 to avoid facing 21 charges of corruption, murder and human rights abuses.
-Then, five years later, Fujimori flew into Chile and declared his intention of once again running for president in 2006.
+Five years later, Fujimori flew into Chile and declared his intention of once again running for president in 2006.
 He was promptly arrested.

 The Fall of Fujimori was produced and directed by Ellen Perry and aired on PBS as part of its Point of View series in 2006.

-It has been met with high critical acclaim, and received a 92% "Fresh" rating on Rotten Tomatoes.
+Reception

 The film was nominated for Best Documentary Screenplay from the Writers Guild of America.